 NCDC has been presented by FringeArts (Philadelphia), New York Live Arts (New York), The American Repertory Theater at Harvard University (Cambridge, MA), The Clarice Smith Performing Arts Center at University of Maryland (College Park, MD), Dance Theatre Workshop (New York), The Wilma Theater’s DanceBOOM!
 Festival (Philadelphia), DancePlace (Washington, D.C.), Judson Church Movement Research Exchange (New York, Philadelphia), Links Hall (Chicago), Lincoln Center Out of Doors Festival (New York), the International Festival of Art and Ideas (CT), HERE Arts Center (New York), Velocity Founders Theater (Seattle) and several colleges and universities nationwide.

-Residencies include the BILATERAL Budapest / Philadelphia Dance Artist Residency Exchange (Budapest, Hungary), The Orchard Project (Saratoga Springs, NY), Maggie Alessee National Center for Choreography (Tallahassee, FL), Millay Colony for the Arts (Austerlitz, NY), the Swarthmore Project (Swarthmore College, PA), the Choreographer’s Project (Susan Hess Dance Studio, Philadelphia), and Amherst College (MA).
+Residencies include the MacDowell Colony, the BILATERAL Budapest / Philadelphia Dance Artist Residency Exchange (Budapest, Hungary), The Orchard Project (Saratoga Springs, NY), Maggie Alessee National Center for Choreography (Tallahassee, FL), Millay Colony for the Arts (Austerlitz, NY), the Swarthmore Project (Swarthmore College, PA), the Choreographer’s Project (Susan Hess Dance Studio, Philadelphia), and Amherst College (MA).

 NCDC has been funded by The National Endowment for the Arts, the Pew Center for Arts & Heritage, the Wyncote Foundation, the Philadelphia Cultural Fund, the William Penn Foundation, the Pennsylvania Council on the Arts, the Knight Foundation, the Samuel S Fels Fund, and the Suzanne Roberts Foundation.